 - You’re distracted on the phone or thinking about something else

-- You’re in a rush and not thinking clearly
+- You’re in a hurry and not thinking straight.

-It’s actually one of the most common roadside mistakes in the UK.
+- It is in fact one of the most common driving errors in the UK.

-And most technicians will tell you the same thing… it happens to experienced drivers too.
+That is what most technicians will tell you as well… experienced drivers get it too.

 Can you drive after putting the wrong fuel in?